Chapter 8. The Economy since 1920

 If tariffs and royalties were inadequate to the task of establishing national oil security, there were other options to pursue.
 The foremost of these came into play in 1975 when the federal government launched a nationally-owned oil company called Petro-Canada (aka Petrocan).
 In part this was a result of the Liberals having lost their majority in the House and being dependent on an NDP balance of power (which was highly pro-Petrocan).
 Treated with suspicion by Alberta, the new corporation was challenged to acquire high quality properties, processing capacity, and oil reserves.
 Despite all of this, tempers cooled as the decade came to a close.

 However, matters took a turn for the worse in 1979.
 The second OPEC oil shock (1979-1980) saw a return to sniping between Ottawa and Edmonton.
-The return of the Trudeau government (restored after a 9-month Conservative administration under Joe Clark) was quickly followed by the introduction of the (or NEP).
+The return of the Trudeau government (restored after a 9-month Conservative administration under Joe Clark) was quickly followed by the introduction of the National Energy Program (or NEP).
 By this time, the price of crude oil had leapt from the pre-1973 price of $3 to nearly $40 a barrel.

 The NEP addressed purported shortages by guaranteeing national energy self-sufficiency, taxing the fuel resource to benefit Canadians outside of Alberta, and extending still further Canadian ownership of the oil sector through the instrument of Petrocan.
 The whole package was based on predictions that oil prices would continue to rise over the next decade.
 In fact, they reversed, falling to $10 a barrel.
 Ottawa was left carrying the cost of subsidies to oil-consuming industries with none of the revenue-stream that had been anticipated.
 Federal deficits grew and the government’s popularity shrank.
 Opposition in Alberta was ferocious: the mayor of Calgary, Ralph Klein, advocated turning off the pipelines and snarled, “Let the Eastern bastards freeze in the dark!” — a sentiment that afterwards appeared on bumper stickers across the West.
 The NEP stirred up a hornets’ nest of constitutional disputes, did little to support energy self-sufficiency, plunged Ottawa into debt, and undermined the principle of equalization payments.
 It did, however, raise the question of whether there might be a Canadian “national interest” and determined the extent to which regional disparities in wealth and opportunities should be suffered or ameliorated.